HowellYu/xhs-alpha-picks/README.md

      MCP server and exits without issuing a search.
 The CLI now performs a light-weight reachability check automatically before every search and exits early with guidance if the server cannot be reached.
+   - `--debug` prints the derived MCP base URL, search path, timeout, and API key status so you can confirm the configuration matches the MCP server’s README instructions.

 ## Testing locally